Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 * `live-indexing-mediation` the service manages ActiveMQ messages from Alfresco Repository and Alfresco Transform Service
 * `live-indexing-content` the service indexes content in Search Enterprise
 * `live-indexing-metadata` the service indexes metadata in Search Enterprise
+* `live-indexing-path` the service indexes path queries in Search Enterprise

 The `docker-compose.yml` file you generated includes: